-Lakeland Care, Inc. members are responsible to pay for room and board (rent and food) costs if they are living in a Certified or Licensed residential setting.
-Residential settings include Adult Family Homes (AFHs), Community-based Residential Facilities (CBRFs), or Residential Care Apartment complexes (RCACs).
-LCI will pay the residential provider for the Room and Board included as part of the single residential support rate and will bill the member for reimbursement.
-LCI may pay for bed holds for up to 14 days during the member's absence to maintain a member's placement at the facility.
+Lakeland Care, Inc. members are responsible for paying room and board (rent and food) costs while residing in a certified or licensed residential setting.
+These settings include Adult Family Homes (AFHs), Community-Based Residential Facilities (CBRFs), and Residential Care Apartment Complexes (RCACs).
+LCI will cover the room and board costs included in the single residential support rate and will bill the member for reimbursement.